 She never saw her parents again and only re-united with any of her large family more than forty years later.

-Vytautas lost his parents to political persecution as the Nazis and Communists traded ideological blows, and Angele her parents to the vagaries of a world war, and both were then cut off from what remained of their families and homes by what was fast becoming the Iron Curtain.
+Vytas lost his parents to political persecution as the Nazis and Communists traded ideological blows, and Angele lost her parents to the vagaries of a world war, and both were then cut off from what remained of their families and homes by what was fast becoming the Iron Curtain.

-“The Communists took my father in 1940 because he was a government official,” Vytautas said.
-“They took him in the summer just as he was with the shirt on his back and wearing sandals.
+“The Communists took my father in 1940 because he was a government official,” Vytas said.
+“They took him in the summer just as he was, with only the shirt on his back and wearing sandals.
 Later the mass deportations started and my mother was arrested.
 She spent fifteen years in Siberia and when she was released after Stalin’s death she wasn’t allowed to return to Siauliai.
 My father was sent to Krasnojarsk and starved to death in the concentration camp there in 1942.”

 Anton Chekhov, one of the greatest writers of short stories in history, once wrote that Krasnojarsk was the most beautiful city in Siberia.

-Three years after fleeing Lithuania they were both in central Bavaria, biding time, like the more than 7 million others who had decamped to Germany in 1944 and 1945.
+Three years after fleeing Lithuania they were both in central Bavaria, biding time, like more than 7 million other Eastern Europeans who had decamped to Germany in 1944 and 1945.